On the additivity of the little cubes operads: The proof of Theorem 1

 If $c = (p \otimes 1) \circ (t_1, \ldots, t_a)$ but $t_i = \ast$ holds for some index $i$, then letting $p'$ be the operation $p \circ_i \ast \in C_n(a-1)$ we see that

 where $\hat{t}_i$ denotes the omission of the $i^{th}$ input $t_i$.
-Hence, we can assume that all the $t_i$'s aren't the nullary operation.
-Moreover, a simple adaption of this argument also shows that we can assume that $s_i \neq \ast$ in expression \eqref{norm}.
+Hence, we can assume that none of the $t_i$'s is the nullary operation.
+Moreover, a simple adaptation of this argument also shows that we can assume that $s_i \neq \ast$ in expression \eqref{norm}.